AlphaCrystal: Contact map based crystal structure prediction using deep learning: Abstract

 \section{Abstract}

 Crystal structure prediction is one of the major unsolved problems in materials science.
-Traditionally, this problem is formulated as a global optimization problem for which global search algorithms are combined with first principle free energy calculations to predict the ground state crystal structure given only a material composition or a chemical system.
-These ab initio algorithms usually do not exploit the large amount of implicit physicochemical rules or geometric constraints of atom configurations embodied in the large number of known crystal structures.
-Inspired by the deep learning enabled breakthrough in protein structure prediction, herein we propose AlphaCrystal, a crystal structure prediction algorithm that combines a deep knowledge-guided deep residual neural network model for predicting the atomic contact map of a target crystal material followed by reconstructing its 3D crystal structure using genetic algorithms.
-Based on the experiments of benchmark crystal structures, we show that our AlphaCrystal algorithm can predict structures close to the ground truth structures.
-It can also significantly speed up the crystal structure prediction process by predicting and exploiting the predicted contact map and can handle relatively large systems.
-We believe that our deep learning based deep knowledge guided ab initio crystal structure prediction method that learns from existing material structures can be used to scale up current crystal structure prediction practice.
-To our knowledge, AlphaCrystal is the first neural network based algorithm for crystal structure contact map prediction and the first method for directly reconstructing crystal structures from materials composition, which can be further optimized by DFT calculations.
+Traditionally, this problem is formulated as a global optimization problem for which global search algorithms are combined with first principle free energy calculations to predict the ground state crystal structure given only material composition.
+These ab initio algorithms are currently too slow for predicting complex material structures.
+Inspired by the AlphaFold algorithm for protein structure prediction, herein we propose AlphaCrystal, a crystal structure prediction algorithm that combines a deep residual neural network model for predicting the atomic contact map of a target material followed by 3D structure reconstruction using genetic algorithms.
+Extensive experiments on 20 benchmark structures showed that our AlphaCrystal algorithm can predict structures close to the ground truth structures, which can significantly speed up the crystal structure prediction and handle relatively large systems.